 A brain injury is one of the most serious — and possibly fatal— medical incidents that a person can experience.
 In the United States, brain injuries result in more than 50,000 deaths each year.
 Beyond death, brain injuries can lead to a lifetime of symptoms and issues, requiring ongoing care and treatment.
-That is why it is so important that you seek experienced counsel if you have suffered a brain injury.
+That is why it is so important that you seek experienced brain injury lawyer Columbus if you have suffered a brain injury.
 At E. Ray Critchett, LLC, we understand how devastating a brain injury can be — and we fight to ensure that our clients are compensated for their losses.

 Causes and Complications of Brain Injuries